Khosrow and Shirin: Plot

 Nizami's version begins with an account of Khosrow's birth and his education.
-This is followed by an account of Khosrow's feast in a farmer's house; for which Khosrow is severely chastised by his father.
+This is followed by an account of Khosrow's feast in a farmer's house, for which Khosrow is severely chastised by his father, King Hormizd IV.
 Khosrow asks forgiveness and repents his offence.
 Hormizd IV, who is now pleased with his son, forgives him.
-That very night, Khosrow sees his grandfather Anushirvan in a dream and Anushirvan gives him glad tidings of a wife named Shirin, a steed named Shabdiz, a musician named Barbad, and a great kingdom, that is Iran.
+That very night, Khosrow sees his grandfather Anushirvan in a dream.
+Anushirvan gives him glad tidings of a wife named Shirin, a steed named Shabdiz, a musician named Barbad, and a great kingdom, that is Iran.

 Shapur, Khosrow's close friend and a painter, tells Khosrow of the Armenian queen Mahin Banu and her niece Shirin.
-Hearing Shapur's descriptions of Shirin's flawless features, the young prince falls in love with Shirin, the Armenian princess.
+Hearing Shapur's descriptions of Shirin's flawless features, the young prince falls in love with the Armenian princess.
 Shapur travels to Armenia to look for Shirin.
-Shapur finds Shirin and shows the image of Khosrow to Shirin.
+Shapur finds Shirin and shows her an image of Khosrow.
 Shirin falls in love with Khosrow and escapes from Armenia to Khosrow's capital Mada'in; but meanwhile, Khosrow also flees from his father's anger and sets out for Armenia in search of Shirin.

-On the way, he finds Shirin unclothed bathing and washing her flowing hair; Shirin also sees him; but since Khosrow was traveling in peasant clothes, they do not recognize one another.
-Khosrow arrives in Armenia and is welcomed by Shamira the queen of Armenia - yet he finds out that Shirin is in Mada'in.
+On the way, he finds Shirin bathing and washing her flowing hair.
+Shirin also sees Khosrow, but since he was traveling in peasant clothes, they do not recognize one another.
+Khosrow arrives in Armenia and is welcomed by Shamira – and he finds out that Shirin is in Mada'in.
 Again, Shapur is sent to bring Shirin.
-When Shirin reaches Armenia, Khosrow – because of his father's death - has to return to Mada'in.
-The two lovers keep going to opposite places until Khosrow is overthrown by a general named Bahrām Chobin and flees to Armenia.
+When Shirin reaches Armenia, Khosrow – because of his father's death – has to return to Mada'in.
+The two lovers keep travelling to opposite places until Khosrow is overthrown by a general named Bahrām Chobin and flees to Armenia.